NickvisionApps/Application/README.md

 ![About](https://user-images.githubusercontent.com/17648453/153337198-39942439-3354-478c-a001-1b50f0e7b912.png)

 # Features
-- Running under Win32 with wxWidgets
+- Running under Win32 with wxWidgets (HiDpi Support Enabled)
 - Configuration loading/saving, with SettingsDialog to edit configuration
 - Light/Dark theme support
 - Automatic checking for updates.
 Application has the ability to download and install an update if the user chooses to do so